-Main beams are the horizontal structural steel members (typically I-beams and a.k.a.
+Main beams are the horizontal structural steel members, typically Structural I-beams (a.k.a.
 RSJ’s) that sit on top of the columns.

 Joists are the cold-rolled steel purlins.
 They sit on top of or within the depth of the main beams.
 Joist orientation is perpendicular to the main beams.
 Flooring sheets sit directly on top of the joists.

 The flooring surface is fixed down directly on top of the joists.
 Tekscrews fix the flooring sheets to the joists.
 Several different types of floor surface are available depending upon your application.
 These include tongue & groove floor board (commonly Industrial Particleboard or Structural Plywood) and open style steel grate.

 Guardrail typically consists of a top handrail, mid rail (a.k.a. knee rail) and kick-plate (a.k.a. toe plate) is our standard guardrail design on floor edges to provide safety for personnel on and under the mezzanine level.